Menu

 • 10 oz (283 g) fresh or frozen ahi tuna, cubed

-• 1 thai chile pepper, chopped
+• 1 Thai chile pepper, chopped

 • Dash of ground black pepper (optional)